Algeria Frees First Democracy Activists After Presidential Pardons - UrduPoint

 Algeria Frees First Democracy Activists After Presidential Pardons

-The Hirak mass protests, meaning "movement" in Arabic, swept former strongman Abdelaziz Bouteflika from power in 2019, but continued after his fall.
+"So far 33 people have been released.
+Procedures are underway for the rest," the justice ministry said in a statement.

-Tebboune's initiative comes on the eve of the Hirak's second anniversary on February 22, with calls on social media for demonstrations Monday to mark the day.
+Tebboune's initiative comes ahead of the Hirak's second anniversary on February 22, with calls on social media for demonstrations on Monday to mark the day.

 Algeria is facing political and economic crises, with the coronavirus pandemic adding to the woes of an oil-dependent economy.

-The National Committee for the Liberation of Prisoners (CNLD), a rights group, announced the release on Friday, with more detainees expected to be released soon.
+RSF secretary general Christophe Deloire called the release a step "in the right direction" after "11 months of injustice."
+The United States welcomed Algeria's release of activists and voiced support for freedom of expression.

+"We hope to see positive steps like these continue," a State Department spokesperson said.

-Relatives of prisoners and journalists gathered Friday outside the Kolea prison, west of the capital Algiers.
+- 'People must be sovereign' - Relatives of prisoners and journalists had gathered outside the Kolea prison, west of the capital Algiers, from the early hours of the morning.

-Among the prisoners in Kolea is journalist Khaled Drareni, sentenced to two years in prison in September, and who has become a symbol of the fight for press freedom in Algeria.

-"Behind the fence, we are waiting for Khaled," said fellow journalist Mohamed Sidoummou.
-"We are all optimistic."
-It is not confirmed if Drareni, a correspondent for French-language TV5 Monde and press watchdog Reporters Without Borders, will be included in the pardon.
+Pictures and videos posted online showed former detainees reuniting with friends and family in several parts of Algeria.

-Tebboune said that around 55 to 60 Hirak members would benefit from the amnesty, with their release to start immediately.
+Tebboune said that around 55 to 60 Hirak members would benefit from the amnesty.

-However, Drareni is waiting for the Supreme Court to rule on his appeal on February 25, and the pardon applies only to those whose cases are settled entirely, lawyer and rights activist Mostefa Bouchachi said.
+Drareni is still waiting for the Supreme Court to rule on his appeal on February 25, according to lawyer and rights activists Mostefa Bouchachi.

-Releasing activists whose cases are ongoing "poses a legal problem for the government, unless it is recognised that justice has worked badly," wrote Abed Charef, on the middle East Eye website.
+Hirak activist Dalila Touat, who had been on hunger strike in prison since January 3, was also released on Friday.

+"We hope that the amnesty will be a first step towards a real political transition in which the people will be sovereign," Badi told AFP, as he waited outside Kolea prison for Drareni's release.

-The unprecedented protest movement, demanding a sweeping overhaul of the ruling system in place since Algeria's independence from France in 1962, only suspended its rallies in March last year amid coronavirus restrictions.
+- 'Far from enough' - The unprecedented Hirak protest movement, demanding a sweeping overhaul of the ruling system in place since Algeria's independence from France in 1962, only suspended its rallies in March last year amid coronavirus restrictions.

 On Tuesday, thousands of Algerians rallied in the northern town of Kherrata, where the first major protest erupted in 2019 against Bouteflika's bid for a fifth presidential term.